 FallbackToSMSIfNoEmail: The notices described above send by email only.
 This system preference allows your library to send via SMS if the patron does not have an email address in their account.

-After this new status has been created, it will be visible on the Purchase Suggestion page and can be chosen as an optional status.
+After this new status has been created, it can be applied to suggestions:

-Notice_unprocessed_suggestions - If a purchase suggestion has been assigned to a fund for acquisition purposes, this can trigger a notice to be sent to the staff fund owner to inform them that there is a suggestion ready for them to manage.
-The cron job, notice_unprocessed_suggestions will send the notice TO_PROCESS.
+notice_unprocessed_suggestions: If a purchase suggestion has been assigned to a fund, this will notify the fund owner that they have a suggestion to manage using the notice TO_PROCESS.

-If you are a partner and would like to activate either of these crons, please reach out to us in our ticketing system and we would be happy to set them up for you!
+If you are a ByWater Solutions partner and would like to activate any of these crons, please submit a ticket.

 Purchase Suggestions in the OPAC

 The OPAC section of the Koha manual describes how patrons can make purchase suggestions, where in the OPAC suggestions are visible, and a selection of the system preferences for OPAC suggestion customization in Purchase suggestions.
-Note that the information in this article is specific to the Koha OPAC.
+Note that the information in this section is specific to the Koha OPAC.
+For details on using Koha's purchase suggestions feature with Aspen, please see the Aspen Help Center.

 Libraries who wish to allow patrons to submit purchase suggestions through the OPAC can set the system preference Suggestion to "[Enable] purchase suggestions in the OPAC."